rajuldixit/DecentralisedExchange-DEX-/README.md

 # DecentralisedExchange (DEX)

-### This is a DecentralisedExchange, where user can view available tokens, also can check the conversion of different tokens.
+### This is a DecentralisedExchange app, where user can view available tokens, also can check the conversion of different tokens.
 User can connect their MetaMask wallet, can check balance and wallet address.

 ## Folder structure
 #### dex-client(React js)